jodymlin/personal-gatsby-website/src/data/writing/malcolm/chapter-1.md

 “His mother just posted on his page.
 Sorry Jisoo.”

-For a moment Jisoo entertained the idea the Gena was pranking her.
+For a moment Jisoo entertained the idea that Gena was pranking her.
 Holding her phone against her ear with her shoulder, she ran to her laptop and pulled up the post.
 Underneath was a photo of Chase from his last track meet, holding up a second-place medal next to his face.

 “You still there Jisoo?”
 Gena said through the phone.